MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 1. Log in to your local machine.

-1. Download and install Anaconda 4.2.12 from https://repo.continuum.io/miniconda/Miniconda3-4.2.12-Linux-x86_64.sh.
+1. Download and install Anaconda 4.2.12, which includes Python 3.5.2, from https://repo.continuum.io/miniconda/Miniconda3-4.2.12-Linux-x86_64.sh.

-   **To work with Machine Learning Server, you must install Anaconda 4.2.12, which includes Python 3.5.2.**

 1. Upgrade pip if necessary before installing the packages themselves.